 (above) Pagan sarcophagus of Attiae Esyche, paid for by a couple of former slaves; (below) very early Christian sarcophagus of the daughter of Chrysogonus: she lived 3 years, 2 months and 27 days, a precision which was typical of Roman epigraphs

 It is possible that the workshops of Arles offered their customers the same type of sarcophagus, irrespective of their faith.
 The sarcophagi shown above could have been utilized for a Pagan as well as for a Christian burial, the only distinctive mark being the acronym D(iis) M(anibus) for the Pagan sarcophagus and Pax Aeterna for the Christian one.
-It is interesting to note that the latter was decorated with heads of Pagan Gorgons that were thought to chase evil spirits and that the box had holes for profusiones, a Pagan funerary rite (see a page talking about funerary rites and the manufacture of sarcophagi in the Roman Empire).
+It is interesting to note that the latter was decorated with heads of Pagan Gorgons that were thought to chase evil spirits and that the box had holes for profusiones, a Pagan funerary rite (see a page covering funerary rites and the manufacture of sarcophagi in the Roman Empire).

 The move to the Christian faith was preceded by changes in the traditional Pagan religion; deities and cults which in one way or another suggested some form of life after death became very popular.
 In this sarcophagus the soul of the dead is personified by Psyche whose butterfly wings are a reference to the traditional depiction of the soul leaving the body as a butterfly leaving the chrysalis.
 Psyche crosses a gate which symbolizes the end of life and is accompanied by a psychopomp, most likely Hermes.
 Two angels are waiting for her: one holds an upside-down torch, another symbol of death; behind them a bush of roses indicates eternal happiness.